 Troy ESL students complete Troy ESL requirements by obtaining a term average of 3.0 GPA or higher in Troy ESL's Level 6.
-Students may also waive Troy University's English proficiency requirement at any time by attaining a suitable score on the TOEFL or IELTS.
+Once a student has been enrolled in the Troy ESL program, they must pass level 6 in order to enter university.